-Put the URL on Moodle if you use it, because they are likely to forget.
+Put the URL on Moodle, if you use it, because they are likely to forget - as we found out!

 Periodically, check the Wallwisher wall you created for learners, it will be possible for other people to contribute to the wall and you may wish to delete these.
 On the other hand, you may find 'outside' contributions provoke discussion or add value in terms of content.